Insights from Miami Hedge Fund Week

 FAST-FORWARD TO TODAY

-Ten years later, Hecksher has launched the Florida International Funds Organization (“FIFO”), of which Fintova is a member and contributor.
-Hecksher’s Nexgen360 and Fintova have also partnered to provide an expansive set of leadership, strategy, technology, operations, capital introduction, and business development services to the industry, not limited to the Florida market.
+Ten years later, Hecksher has launched the Florida International Funds Organization (“FIFO”).
+Hecksher’s company, Nexgen360, also merged with Gary Maier’s Fintova to form Fintova Partners, providing an expansive set of leadership, strategy, technology, operations, capital introduction, and business development services to the industry.
+Fintova Partners is also a founding member, contributor, and platinum sponsor of FIFO.

 At an inaugural invite-only luncheon hosted at the Soho Beach House on January 29, FIFO announced its presence during the launch of the 2024 edition of Miami Hedge Fund Week.
 The list of attendees was impressive, representing a collection of notable industry leaders, fund managers, and service providers.
 This was followed by a co-sponsored roof-top kick-off mixer that attracted over 400 conference-goers to what has become one of the premier go-to events over the past 10 years.